crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 values in other columns are calculated and displayed for.

 The `status` column displays the verification status for each crate.
-A `pass` value indicates it has been reviewed by enough trusted people to consider it trustworthy.
+A `pass` value indicates it has been reviewed by enough trusted people (default is `1`) to consider it trustworthy.

-Verification of dependencies is considered as successful only if all the values in `trust` column contain `pass` value.
+Verification of dependencies is considered as successful only if all the values in `status` column contain `pass` value.

 If you just started using `crev`, your Rust project probably has more than 100 dependencies, and all of them are not passing the verification.
 That's the reason